vanHeemstraSystems/rabbitmq-crash-course/README.md

 # install NodeJS and NPM

-... instructions to follow soon
+... instructions to follow soon, see https://www.geeksforgeeks.org/installation-of-node-js-on-linux/

 # Initiate your repository in Visual Studio Code